vantage-sh/docs.vantage.sh/docs/partners.md

 ## Billing Rules {#billing-rules}

-Custom billing rules can be created in the management account and optionally applied to any of your customers’ Managed Accounts.
+Custom billing rules can be created in the Management Account and optionally applied to any of your customers’ Managed Accounts.
 The following billing rules are available:

 - **Exclusion:** Exclusion of specific line items (such as EDP discounts)
 - **Credits and Charges:** Additional charges or credits (such as one-time management fees)